Private equity: Debate

+Carried interest

+Effects

+PE's interest in short term profits without regard for the long term effects and the ability to "make money even if their companies blow up" can lead to job loss, raised prices, asset stripping and increased likelihood of bankruptcy for companies acquired.

+Loss of innovation and quality

+When a private equity entity invests in a company, industry or public service, there have been reports of reduced quality, both in terms of services and goods produced.
+While a private equity investment into a business might result in short-term improvements, such as new staff and equipment, the incentive is to maximize profits, not necessarily the quality of products or services.
+Over time, cost-cutting has also been common, and deferring further investments.
+Private equity investors may also be incentivized to make short-term gains by selling a company once a certain level of profitability is achieved or simply selling off its assets if that is not possible.
+Both of these situations, and others, can result in a loss of innovation and quality.

 Recording private equity

 There is a debate around the distinction between private equity and foreign direct investment (FDI), and whether to treat them separately.
 The difference is blurred on account of private equity not entering the country through the stock market.
 Private equity generally flows to unlisted firms and to firms where the percentage of shares is smaller than the promoter- or investor-held shares (also known as free-floating shares).
 The main point of contention is that FDI is used solely for production, whereas in the case of private equity the investor can reclaim their money after a revaluation period and make investments in other financial assets.
 At present, most countries report private equity as a part of FDI.

+Transparency

+The lack of transparency has raised concerns of exploitation and money laundering.

 Healthcare investments

-Private-equity investments in health care and related services, such as nursing homes and hospitals, are alleged to have decreased the quality of care while driving up costs.
+Some studies have shown that private-equity investments in health care and related services, such as nursing homes and hospitals, have decreased the quality of care while driving up costs.
 Researchers at the Becker Friedman Institute of the University of Chicago found that private-equity ownership of nursing homes increased the short-term mortality of Medicare patients by 10%.
 Treatment by private-equity owned health care providers tends to be associated with a higher rate of "surprise bills".
 Private equity ownership of dermatology practices has led to pressure to increase profitability, concerns about up-charging and patient safety.
+In a 2024 study of 51 private equity–acquired hospitals matched with 250 controls, the former had a 25% increase in hospital-acquired conditions, such as falls and central line-associated bloodstream infections.